-On March 25, 2022, AE Industrial Partners Fund II, LP and certain of its affiliates (the "AEI Guarantors"), provided a limited guarantee for the payment of outstanding revolving loans under our revolving credit facility in excess of \$10.0 million, with a \$15.0 million cap in the aggregate.
+On March 25, 2022, in connection with the Company entering into the Third Amendment to its Credit Agreement with Adams Street Capital (the "Third Amendment"), AE Industrial Partners Fund II, LP and certain of its affiliates (the "AEI Guarantors"), provided a limited guarantee for the payment of outstanding revolving loans under our revolving credit facility in excess of \$10.0 million, with a \$15.0 million cap in the aggregate.
 In the event that the AEI Guarantors were required to make payments to the lenders thereunder pursuant to the terms of the limited guarantee, each AEI Guarantor would be subrogated to the rights of the lenders.
 In connection with the limited guarantee, we agreed to pay to the AEI Guarantors, a fee equal to 2% of any amount actually paid by such guarantors under the limited guarantee.
 The fee was waivable by the AEI Guarantors in their discretion.
-On October 28, 2022, the Company entered into a Fifth Amendment to its Credit Agreement with Adams Street Capital, pursuant to which, among other things, the limited guarantees previously provided by the AEI Guarantors are no longer effective.
+On August 8, 2022, in connection with the Company entering into the Fourth Amendment to its Credit Agreement with Adams Street Capital (the "Fourth Amendment"), the AEI Guarantors provided a limited guarantee for the payment of outstanding term loans of up to \$7.5 million which followed the same terms and conditions as those of the guarantee to the Third Amendment described above.
+On October 28, 2022, the Company entered into a Fifth Amendment to its Credit Agreement with Adams Street Capital, pursuant to which, among other things, the limited guarantees previously provided by the AEI Guarantors under the Fourth Amendment are no longer effective.